-6.9 The living wage - the College recognises the value of a well-motivated and dedicated workforce both in its own organisation and in those of its suppliers.
+The College recognises the value of a well-motivated and dedicated workforce both in its own organisation and in those of its suppliers.
 City of Glasgow College is a living wage employer.
-In compliance with the Act the College will consider, before undertaking a procurement, whether it is relevant and proportionate to include a question on fair work practices along with other relevant criteria, whilst ensuring the appropriate balance between quality and cost of the contract, paying regard to the statutory guidance including the application the living wage.
+In compliance with the Act the College will consider, before undertaking a procurement, whether it is relevant and proportionate to include a question on fair work practices along with other relevant criteria, whilst ensuring the appropriate balance between quality and cost of the contract, paying regard to the statutory guidance33 including the application the living wage.34

-6.10 Promoting compliance with the Health and Safety at Work Act 1974 The College is committed to contracting only with suppliers that comply with all appropriate and relevant legislation, including Health and Safety legislation.
+6.10 Promoting compliance with the Health and Safety at Work Act 1974

+The College is committed to contracting only with suppliers that comply with all appropriate and relevant legislation, including Health and Safety legislation.